cournape/Bento/doc/source/guides.rst

         print "Yummy bento"

-As its name suggests, the startup method is executed before running any command, and before bentomaker itself parse the command line.
+As its name suggests, the startup method is executed before running any command, and before bentomaker itself parses the command line.
 As such, you do not want to do to many things there -- typically register new commands.

 Command hook and bento context